-We have engaged Cantor and Roth as advisors in connection with our business combination to assist us in holding meetings with our shareholders to discuss the potential business combination and the target business' attributes, introduce us to potential investors that are interested in purchasing our securities and assist us with our press releases and public filings in connection with the business combination.
+We have engaged Cantor and Roth as advisors in connection with our business combination to assist us in holding meetings with our shareholders to discuss the potential business combination and the target business'

+attributes, introduce us to potential investors that are interested in purchasing our securities and provide additional capital markets advisory services as may be mutually agreed upon between us and each advisor.
 We will pay Cantor and Roth the Marketing Fee for such services upon the consummation of our initial business combination in an amount equal to, in the aggregate, 5.0% of the gross proceeds of the offering, including any proceeds from the full or partial exercise of the underwriters' over-allotment option.
 As a result, Cantor and Roth will not be entitled to such fee unless we consummate our initial business combination.